 • Day 11–14: Final connections, water balance, site cleanup, and landscaping touches.

-Installing a fiberglass pool shell yourself is a big project, but it’s also a very achievable one when broken down into clear steps—planning, excavation, base preparation, shell placement, plumbing, backfilling, and finishing.
-The notes and phases you’ve seen above reflect real-world, practical experience: things like T-boards to maintain square, 8” well point non-perfed pipe, and heating pipes to eliminate 90’s all come from hands-on installations.
+A fiberglass pool shell installation is a substantial project that becomes very manageable when broken down into clear, well-coordinated steps—planning, excavation, base preparation, shell placement, plumbing, backfilling, and finishing.
+The notes and phases detailed above reflect real-world, practical experience: elements like T-boards to maintain square, 8″ well point non-perfed pipe, and heating pipes to eliminate 90’s all come from hands-on installations.